 When an arpeggio or strum arrow is added to the score, it initially spans only one voice.
 To change the height, see Adjust dimensions (above).
 Playback of the symbol can be turned on or off in the Inspector.

-A Glissando or, more informally, a slide, spans two consecutive notes.
-It may be wavy or straight, with or without text.
-E.g.
+A Glissando or slide may be wavy or straight, and be with or without text.
+E.g.:

 To move an end handle vertically or horizontally, from one note to the next:

 Fall, Doit, Plop and Scoop symbols are provided.
-To change the length and curvature, select the symbol, enter edit mode and adjust the handles as described in Edit mode: Lines.
+To change the length and curvature, select the symbol, enter edit mode and adjust the handles as described in Slurs: method 1.
+Do not affect playback.

-Slide in and Slide out lines can also be found in the "Arpeggios & Glissandi" palette.
+Slide in and Slide out lines for guitar.
 To edit the length and angle of a line, double-click on it and drag the handle (or use the Inspector or keyboard arrows for finer adjustment).
+Do not affect playback.

 A comprehensive set of symbols can be found in the Articulations palette in the Advanced workspace: